Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

   - This feature was intentionally removed to enhance immersion and prevent metagaming.

 - **Death, Reload, and Save Consequences - Can I disable these?**
   - Yes, disable `Death, Reload, and Save Consequences` and `Quick Start - Wasteland Starting Gear - Uranium Fever Merge Patch` mod in the Mod Organizer 2 `Optional Settings & Additions` separator.
-However, these mechanics are considered integral to gameplay balance.
+  - However, these mechanics are considered integral to gameplay balance.
+Reloading after a poor engagement, failed skill check, failed minigame, or companion death invalidates many authentic situations the player might face.
+The goal of the mod is to impose a cost to do so.

 - **DLCs - What levels are recommended for the DLCs and DLC-like quest mods?**